Why I Like MailChimp for B2B Email Marketing

 2. There are other bells and whistles as well, and some helpful educational tools such as:

 - How to Avoid Spam Filters guide.
 This provides great tips on how to protect the innocent (good marketers who send permission-based emails).
 Although I’ll admit I still haven’t mastered this problem.

 - Tools to advance your ability to make data-driven decisions.
 For example, A/B testing and Google Analytics integration.

-You can send 12,000 emails a month to a list of up to 2000 subscribers with MailChimp’s Forever Free plan.
 Since my prospecting and account base is small, this is perfect.
 As my list and business needs grow, I’ll be happy to upgrade if the benefits are there (given they’ve delivered on the initial brand promise of easy-to-use).
-MailChimp’s pricing.

 4. They have personality and use marketing best practices

-I hate stodginess — so I often choose to engage with a brand based on the “fun factor”; their commitment to customer experience; and whether they “speak to me”.
+I get tired of stodgy tech brands and often choose to engage with a brand based on the fun factor, their commitment to customer experience, and whether they “speak to me”.
 MailChimp hooked me because they are fresh and different.
 For example:

 a) They use unique and fun design to stand out.
 You have to admit their mascot Freddie the chimp is pretty differentiating.

 b) They use messaging that is clear, straightforward, with a friendly tone that is to the point and all about the customer.